Getting Started with WinUI AutoComplete (SfAutoComplete)

 autoComplete.TextMemberPath = "Name";

-WinUI AutoComplete filters the items based on starting letters.
+WinUI AutoComplete filters the items based on the starting letters.

 TextSearchMode=”Contains”

-WinUI AutoComplete filters the items based on starting letters.
+WinUI AutoComplete filters the items based on whether they contain the entered text.